skylarkcob/hocwp-theme/hocwp/readme.txt

 * 21/05/2024: Big update with more change in core.
 * 22/05/2024: Update function to add background image style.
 * 22/05/2024: Fix function to enqueue Fontawesome new version.
+* 23/05/2024: Update function to manage exported database files.
+* 23/05/2024: Add update functions to update theme and plugin from remote source.

 = 7.0.5 =
 * 24/01/2024: Update some dev functions before coding Fapas Clothes Store theme.